 Instructions

-- While the chicken cooks, place two corn tortillas in the oven, naked, directly on the rack.
-Bake until crisp, about 10 minutes.
+- While the chicken cooks, place two corn tortillas in the oven, directly on the rack and bake until crisp, about 10 minutes.
 Set aside.

 - Preheat a large, dry skillet over medium-high heat.
 Remove the seeds and stems from the chiles, then place them in the pan and toast for about 5-10 seconds on each side, being careful not to burn.
-Transfer to a bowl, then pour boiling water over top.
-Let soak for 15-20 minutes.
+Transfer to a bowl, then pour boiling water over top and let soak for 15-20 minutes.

-- Drain the chiles, then add them to the blender along with the crispy tortillas, cinnamon, oregano, cloves, chicken stock, peanut butter, sugar, 2 teaspoons salt and freshly ground pepper to taste.
+- Drain the chiles, then add them to the blender along with the crispy tortillas (crush them up a bit first), cinnamon, oregano, cloves, chicken stock, peanut butter, sugar, 2 teaspoons salt and freshly ground pepper to taste.

 - Blend the mixture on high speed, letting the blender run for several minutes until the mixture is very, very smooth.